PakkuDon/pakkudon.github.io/README.md

 ```

 ## Deployment
-Run `yarn build` in the project root to generate a minified JavaScript bundle
+Run `npm run build` in the project root to generate a minified JavaScript bundle

 New changes pushed to `master` will be made live via Github pages at the demo URL provided above.
 There currently is no option to deploy from `gh-pages`. [(Source)](https://help.github.com/articles/user-organization-and-project-pages/#user-and-organization-pages-sites)